ToluFash/BriteCoreDRT/README.md

 * Go to AWS Lamda
 * Ensure your in the right region (I am using us-west-2 so it says Oregon in the top right next to Support and my name)
 * Open sidebar, click Functions
 * Navigate to your Zappa Deployment.
-Mine is named zappacfe-dev, which is the same name as my pipenv with -dev appended.
-Click on the function name.
-* Scroll all the way down to Network
+* Scroll down to Network
 * In VPC select the VPC of your RDS DB (done above)
-* Add your Subnets (again from above); I suggest all 3 of them
+* Add your Subnets (again from above).
 * In Security groups be sure to use the same value as your Security groups above.
 * Save settings.